-- 6. The relevant provisions state that where a hereditament is situated in Wales and, on a chargeable day, consists wholly or mainly of public lavatories, the chargeable amount for the chargeable day should be reduced to zero. - 7.
-The provisions relate to all standalone lavatories which are made available for public use, whether they are owned or operated by public or private bodies.
+- The relevant provisions state that where a hereditament is situated in Wales and, on a chargeable day, consists wholly or mainly of public lavatories, the chargeable amount for the chargeable day should be reduced to zero. - 8.
+The provisions relate to all standalone lavatories which are made available for public use, whether they are owned or operated by public or private bodies. - 9.
+The new Bill would apply the provisions from 1 April 2020.